debops/debops/docs/internal-ca.rst

 By default, the ``debops.pki`` role creates two Certificate Authorities:

-- a Root Certiticate Authority which is used as the "trust anchor" by intermediate Certificate Authorities;
+- a Root Certificate Authority which is used as the "trust anchor" by intermediate Certificate Authorities;
 - a Domain Certificate Authority which signs the incoming server certificates;